 The cost of the course is for boarding and training alone.
-If you have a long-coated dog, we recommend having their coat trimmed down (50%) prior to beginning the course to help prevent matting.
-Routine brushing and bathing can be scheduled during boot camp however an additional fee would apply.
+If you have a long-coated dog, we recommend having the coat trimmed down to approximately 1/2 inch in length prior to beginning the course to help prevent matting.
+Routine brushing and bathing can be scheduled during boot camp, however, an additional fee will apply.
 We do NOT offer stylized hair cutting.
-At the end of the camp we do offer a bath, ear cleaning, and nail trim for a fee.
-Grooming is recommended, if you would like your dog clean at the time of pick-up.
+At the end of camp prior to pick-up, owners can arrange to have their dog recieve a bath, ear cleaning, and nail trim for a fee.
+This service is recommended, if you would like your dog clean at the time of pick-up.

 Due to the rigorous nature of puppy camp and boot camp, we do NOT allow dogs to begin while ears are taped, glued, or need assistance to make them stand.
 The focus of our team is on the training of dogs.
 The time it takes to tape, glue, or maintain ears to stand, are beyond what we can take on with camp activities.
 Further, it is not likely the taping or gluing would stay in place with play groups, nature hikes, and the daily training activities.

-Once a dog is enrolled, we do NOT allow visitation.
-The trainers are engaged in training exercises, field trips, and activities that would need to be cancelled in order to accommodate owners visiting.
-Instead we send weekly email updates to each owner including a detailed description of the progress made, and pictures of each dog in training.
+Once a dog begins camp, we do NOT allow visitation.
+The trainers are engaged in training exercises, distraction proofing drills, and activities that would need to be cancelled in order to accommodate owners visiting.
+Instead, we send weekly email updates to each owner including a detailed description of the progress made, and pictures of each dog in training.

 We use email as our primary method of communicating with owners during the training process.
 We send weekly updates including photos and a narrative describing the weekly events and training exercises.